Södertälje: Bridges

 The Igelsta Bridge is the southernmost of the city's bridges.
 It is the main route for long distance and regional trains across Södertälje Canal.
 It is 2140 meters long, reaches as high as 48 meters above the canal, making it Sweden's tallest and longest railway bridge (after the Swedish part of the Øresund Bridge).
 Igelstabron spans between Pershagen and Hall.
 The bridge forms part of the Grödingebanan on the Western Main Line and opened in 1995.
 Södertälje Syd railway station is located on the bridge's eastern abutment.

+Accidents and incidents

+On 13 February 2016, all four members of the English rock band Viola Beach (along with their manager Craig Tarry) were killed during their first overseas tour when their car fell from a bridge in Södertälje.
+The Swedish Police Authority opened an inquiry and found that Tarry, who was driving, had no traces of alcohol nor drugs in his blood.
+They also found that Tarry had engaged the brakes before reaching the bridge, ruling out the possibility that he had fallen asleep, and authorities said the incident ultimately remained "completely inexplicable".

 Church buildings

 Södertälje belongs to the Diocese of Strängnäs within the Church of Sweden.
 A total of eight church buildings are located within Södertälje.
 The oldest and most important to this day is Sankta Ragnhilds kyrka (English: Church of Ragnhild of Tälje) from the 1100s–1300s, which is located on the main square Stortorget.
 Further churches belonging to Södertälje parish are Sankt Mikaels kyrka (St. Michael's Church) in Geneta, Hovsjö kyrka (Hovsjö Church) and Lina kyrka (Lina Church) in Lina Hage.
 Lina kyrka was designed by Tallius Myhrman.
 It is renowned for its design, and has been depicted in several Swedish architecture magazines.

 The main church in Östertälje parish is Alla Helgons kyrka (All Saints' Church) in Östertälje.
 The parish also operates Hagabergs kapell (Hagaberg's chapel) on the grounds of Hagaberg Folk high school.
 It was built in 1894 as a chapel on Vartofta farm in Västergötland.
 The chapel was moved to its present location in 1914, after having been dismantled and transported by train.
 In the centre of the Brunnsäng area lays the church Brunnsäng kyrka, which is the youngest in the city.
 There is also a chapel at Södertälje hospital.

 There are several congregations not affiliated with the Church of Sweden in the city.
 The Catholic Church in Sweden has Sankt Ansgar's church by Mälarbron.
 The associated parish has members from a vast hinterland around the city.
 There is a sizable community of Orthodox Christians in Södertälje.
 The Syriac Orthodox Church has two bishops in the city, besides five Syrian Orthodox churches, two soccer teams and a TV channel that airs programs in Neo-Aramaic, Arabic and English.
 The minority group of Sweden Finns have services in the Finnish language within the Church of Sweden.
 There is also a Finnish-speaking Pentecostal congregation.